480-503-4295

 • Smartphone-like user interface

-When considering a TFT for a mobile device such as a GPS or diagnostic device, there are a few key criteria to pay attention to.
+When considering a TFT for a mobile product such as a GPS or diagnostic device, there are a few key criteria to pay attention to.

 1. POWER CONSUMPTION